karmacelina/dsp/03-command_line.md

 * popd
  * both pushd and popd are useful to move between directories and keep them in "stack" -- used to move between directories currently in use.
 * mkdir -p path/to/follow <-- very useful to create "compound" path rather than making folders one-by-one
+* cp -r <-- command used to copy directories with files in them

 ---